YosysHQ/riscv-formal/docs/source/csrs.rst

 ^^^^

-The version of ``mepc`` observable through the ISA masks ``mepc[1]`` on CSR reads when the processor is in a mode that does not supprt 16-bit instruction alignment.
+The version of ``mepc`` observable through the ISA masks ``mepc[1]`` on CSR reads when the processor is in a mode that does not support 16-bit instruction alignment.
 However, writes to that bit shall still modify the underlying architectural state.